 Rent a Unique Airbnb: If creativity and a memorable locale are important to you – a unique vacation rental may be the answer!
 Vermont is home to some pretty cool properties; treehouse sanctuaries, cozy A-frames, repurposed silos, and grist mills all are available for rent.
 Many of these spots are too small for weddings but make an unbeatable elopement location that no one else has used before.
 Plus, if it’s winter, having a spot on hand to warm up and get cozy between saying “I Do” and taking portraits is key.
 Your photos are guaranteed to be unique and epic!

 Hipcamp.com: Hipcamp is a company that was founded on the idea of getting more people outdoors.
 Their website shows a collection of locations that allow camping.
 Sometimes these locales are in state parks or national forests, and sometimes the locations are on private property whose owners allow others to use their land for camping and outdoor purposes.
+Looking for one of the best places to elope in New England?
+Using this site, you can choose it for yourself!
 Before booking the site, be sure to check with the site’s owner for permission to use their property for your photo session.
 If your dream Vermont elopement involves a unique location with an epic outdoor view, take a peek at Hipcamp: https://www.hipcamp.com/en-US

 Pro Tip: Look for Airbnb or rental spaces with lots of windows.
 The more windows, the better light you’ll have if we spend time taking photos indoors.
 Also be sure to check with your Airbnb, VRBO, or Hipcamp host to ensure they are okay with you taking photos of the property.